-- Bivalve (two-shelled) mollusks with thick blue-black shells
+- Bivalved (two-shelled) mollusks with thick blue-black shells

-- Thick and rounded on one end, narrow and pointed on other end
+- Shells are thick and rounded on one end, narrow and pointed on other end

 - Strong, radial (extending from a center point) ribs and irregular growth lines on shells